someparty/someparty/source/articles/2020-09-27-thunder-east.html.markdown

 [Listen: Throat Funeral - *OU812112* @ Bandcamp](https://throatfuneral.bandcamp.com/album/ou812112 "#")

 Peter Connelly's [Tang](https://tanginternetpropaganda.com/) recently shared a new collection of home-recorded material titled *The Quiet Earth*.
-The Toronto low-fi rock artist recorded the 7-song full length on the quick during the quarantine summer, commenting:
+The Toronto lo-fi rock artist recorded the 7-song full length on the quick during the quarantine summer, commenting:

 >"Written and recorded in 6 days, The Quiet Earth is a crude/messy confluence of digital and analog signals, shitty guitar pedals, and some nice guitar pedals.
 It was whatever I had within reach around my apartment and brain."